 Of utmost importance is to identify those students who are colorblind and talk with them routinely to ensure the accommodations are supporting their needs.
-I’ve had students who are colorblind in my microbiology class, which requires students to perform many biochemical tests and stains for which correct interpretation is routinely based on color.
+I’ve had students who are colorblind in my microbiology class which requires students to perform many biochemical tests and stains for which correct interpretation is routinely based on color.
 When it’s time to interpret each test, we find distinctions among the possible results that enable students to correctly interpret the media or stain.
 For example, they may not see the same colors as other students when examining a Gram stain, but we discuss what they do see when looking at the control organisms.
 Students have always been able to figure out some difference between the appearance of the Gram-positive and Gram-negative cells so that they can correctly distinguish one from the other.
 If they cannot, using Bismark brown instead of safranin in the Gram stain may help (Laboratory Techniques in Microbiology n.d.).

 Biology is the most visual of the sciences, and normally incorporates a vast array of color in both lecture and lab.
 You don’t have to make your course a monochrome of grey; those who can distinguish colors appreciate them.
 Just be aware that some of your students may not be able to distinguish by color.
 Penn State has good information on making visuals for students with colorblindness.
 Somersault1824 is another good resource.

 Kolandaisamy, R., Subaramaniam, K., & Heng, L. K. (2019).
 ICYou – A colour identification application for colour blind.
 Global Business & Management Research, Special Issue, 11(1), 526-537.